Install AGIC by using a new Application Gateway deployment

 az identity show -g <resource-group> -n <identity-name>

-<resource-group> in the command above is the resource group of your Application Gateway. <identity-name> is the name of the created identity.
-All identities for a given subscription can be listed using: az identity list
+In the command, <resource-group> is the resource group of your Application Gateway deployment.
+The <identity-name> placeholder is the name of the created identity.
+You can list all identities for a particular subscription by using az identity list.

 helm install agic-controller oci://mcr.microsoft.com/azure-application-gateway/charts/ingress-azure --version 1.7.5 -f helm-config.yaml

-Now that we have Application Gateway, AKS, and AGIC installed we can install a sample app:
+Now that you have Application Gateway, AKS, and AGIC installed, you can install a sample app:

 cat <<EOF | kubectl apply -f -